walterhiggins/WMPJS/book-outline.md

 ## Overview
 In the previous section we assembled all of the parts we needed to construct our modding workbench.
 Now we're ready to begin developing Minecraft plugins.
 In this section of the book you'll learn about how to create plugins and you'll also learn more about Javascript.
 In aach chapter in this section we'll develop a working plugin and learn about Javascript along the way.

-## @@nextChapter{first}: Your first minecraft plugin
+## @@nextChapter{chapter-05}: Your first minecraft plugin
 ### Introduction
 So let's dive in and create our first Minecraft plugin.
 A plugin is a program which is a small program which is loaded and executed by a larger program.
 The larger program we'll be using is of course Minecraft Server.
 This first plugin will be short - just a couple of lines of code - so you won't have to type too much but you should read through this first chapter and try to understand the code and the notes.
 We'll build on the knowledge learned here in later Chapters.
 ### Hello World
-Launch your Editor and open the helloWorld.js file you created in the @@chapter{ed} of the previous section.
+Launch your Editor and open the helloWorld.js file you created in the @@chapter{chapter-04} of the previous section.
 Once opened, you can now remove the comment entered previously and type the following text:

     console.log('Hello World');